Patrick-DeBiasse/Patrick-DeBiasse.github.io/_pages/about.md

 I am a mechanical engineer and aspiring data scientist with 4 years of diverse experience in medical device design and manufacturing.

-Not having a formal background in data science, I made this portfolio to share examples of work I've done using Python, R, and other popular tools.
+I discovered a passion for data wrangling and visualization after building some advanced dashboards with  Microsoft Access and Excel.
+The purpose of this portfolio is to share examples of work I've done using more advanced tools like Python and R.

 My primary career interest is in healthcare and improving patient outcomes.
-For more details on my experience to-date, please see my resume below.
+For more details on my work in this space, please see my resume below.

 <iframe src="https://drive.google.com/file/d/1eFsPfBJ_lxPxhUchSAX03Q3t-F8Em2eF/preview" width="640" height="830"></iframe>

-If you have any questions or comments, I can be reached at [patrick.debiasse@gmail.com](patrick.debiasse@gmail.com).
+If you have any questions or comments, please reach out:  [patrick.debiasse@gmail.com](patrick.debiasse@gmail.com).